-The PHA will require the family to repay the suspended amount within 30 calendar days of the PHA's notice that a hardship exemption has not been granted.
+PCHA will require the family to repay the suspended amount within 30 calendar days of PCHA's notice that a hardship exemption has not been granted.

 Temporary Hardship

 If the PHA determines that a qualifying financial hardship is temporary, the PHA must suspend the minimum rent for the 90-day period beginning the first of the month following the date of the family's request for a hardship exemption.